Bridger Bowl, United States: Family Ski Guide

 For the Parents

-But if at least one parent craves steep lines, the Ridge is excellent expert terrain accessed by a 20-minute hike or the Schlasman's Chair.
-You can drop the kids at Holiday Camp at 10:30 a.m. and be standing on a cornice by 11.
-A Ridge Tour with a professional guide is available for ages 12 and up, helmets and transceivers included.
+The Ridge offers excellent expert terrain via a 20-minute hike or Schlasman's Chair.
+Drop kids at Holiday Camp at 10:30 a.m. and stand on a cornice by 11.
+Ridge Tours are available for ages 12+, helmets and transceivers included.

 On-Mountain Fuel